Core Web Vitals

 Web Almanac 2025 CWV pass rates

-The Web Almanac 2025 CWV pass-rate data is referenced in summary above (48% mobile, 56% desktop, 77% of pages achieving good INP in June 2025); the full chapter analysis with per-metric breakdowns is preserved at Web Almanac 2025: 48% mobile / 56% desktop origins pass all 3 CWV; LCP is the bottleneck.
+The Web Almanac 2025 CWV pass-rate data is referenced in summary above (48% mobile, 56% desktop, 77% of pages achieving good INP in June 2025).
+Per-metric breakdowns on mobile from the HTTP Archive 2025 Web Almanac Performance chapter are 62% LCP good, 77% INP good, 81% CLS good — LCP is the gating metric for the median site.

 Platform CWV pass rates (November 2025 CrUX Tech Report)